What do we do?

 The coordinating NGOs partner with civil society leaders and grassroots activists to identify and uplift areas where companies can engage to mitigate human rights risks and negative impacts.
 Our ability to provide a local, operational perspective to particular human rights issues is at the core of the Business Network.

-Some of the members signalled their early commitment to this agenda through this public statement in support of civic freedoms, human rights defenders and the rule of law.
+Participation in the Business Network does not represent automatic endorsement of the Business Network’s actions.
+Some of the members publicly signalled their early commitment to this agenda in support of civic freedoms, human rights defenders and the rule of law.